-At the beginning the discrepancies may seem huge and completely out of sync, but getting to know what the common pitfalls are will help you understand why.
-Discrepancies are usually not caused by your system configuration, but may be understood by knowing the differences likely to be encountered when comparing metrics in other systems.
+In the beginning, the discrepancies may seem huge and completely out of sync, but getting to know what the common pitfalls are will help you understand why.
+Discrepancies are usually not caused by your system configuration but may be understood by knowing the differences likely to be encountered when comparing metrics in other systems.

 Please read the following to learn what these common pitfalls are.